 - other hair care products

-For example, hair dye products contain an ingredient called paraphenylenediamine (PPD), which is a common contact allergen.
+For example, hair dye products contain an ingredient called paraphenylenediamine (PPD), which is a

 Contact dermatitis causes itchiness, dryness, and flaking of the skin that came into contact with the allergen.

 A doctor will

 Then, the doctor will assess the person’s symptoms and check the results of a patch test.